 I took a break from playing video games mostly due to full-time work obligations, climbing mountains, running, and last but definitely not least starting a family, but whenever I ended up being sick at home I usually played more than a fair amount of turns in HoMM III.

-Last year I returned to active playing, but this time more as an indie game developer interested in how the most interesting titles achieved success - I usually do one or two play sessions (a couple of hours max), write down some notes and in case I am really hooked up, I do continue playing long term because I really want to finish the game.
+I returned to active playing, but this time more as an aspiring game developer interested in how the most interesting titles achieved success - I usually do one or two play sessions (a couple of hours max), write down some notes and in case I am really hooked up, I do continue playing long term because I really want to finish the game.

 Newer titles that really got me (I tend to add something here from time to time):